 In general, if you need an immutable data structure to properly solve a given problem, then consider using a named tuple instead of a dictionary so you can meet your requirements.

-Regarding memory usage, named tuples are a quite lightweight data structure.
+Regarding memory usage, named tuples are quite a lightweight data structure.
 Fire up your code editor or IDE and create the following script:

-# namedtuple_dict_memory.py
+namedtuple_dict_memory.py

 from collections import namedtuple